Skip to main content

 Power Configuration

-Power settings are advanced configuration, most users should choose a role under Device Config to manage power for their device and should never need to touch any of these settings.
+Power settings are advanced configuration, most users should choose a role under Device Config to manage power for their device and shouldn't ever need to adjust these settings.

 Automatically shut down a device after a defined time period if power is lost.